dhillonJas/dhillonJas.github.io/README.md

   Using files in lightweight markup format has one big reason: it is easy.
 As Etter says in his book
   > The entire point of lightweight markup is to make it easier to produce well-formed XML, and we need XML in order to build websites.

   Markdown is one of the most popular markup languages.
 Markup languages are like human-readable XML.
 If you want more people to contribute to your resume, using a markup language is the way to go.
-Again, a markdown tutorial is provided in the "More resources" tab, if you would like to delve more into the language.
+Again, a markdown tutorial is provided in the [More resources](https://github.com/dhillonJas/dhillonJas.github.io#more-resources) tab, if you would like to delve more into the language.

   * Open a repository and click on **Add file** at the top as shown in the picture below.
     ![Add a file](addfile.png)